rbretmounet/CS-Ortibal/README.md

 Enter in your github username under `user` and your github token under `password`.
 Click next until the project is imported.
 ### Setting up the project properties
 The project properties must be configured so a `.bin` file is generated when the project is built.
-In order to so you must right click `orbital_r1` and select `properties` at the bottom of the list.
+In order to do so you must right click `orbital_r1` and select `properties` at the bottom of the list.
 A new window should open and you must navigate to `C/C++ Builds->Settings->MCU Post build outputs`.
 Tick the boxe that says `Convert to binary file (-O binary).

 ## Developing on the board